Ensure you choose the best plasterboard fixings to support shelves, big screen TV’s and radiators to avoid unwanted accidents

 Reasons to avoid

-Need a quick fix for hanging a picture, introducing a light switch or a plug socket into plasterboard without the need for any drilling?
-Then you need a self drill plasterboard fixing.
+Need a quick fix for hanging a picture, or for installing a light switch or plug socket in plasterboard without any drilling?
+Then you need a self-drilling plasterboard fixing.
 These are the perfect solution for quick installation of a fitting.

 Specifications